lqc/thinkcspy/source/modules.rst

     e.
 Experiment with ``calendar.isleap``.
 What does it expect as an argument?
 What does it return as a result?
 What kind of a function is this?

-   Make detailed notes about what you learned from htese exercises.
+   Make detailed notes about what you learned from these exercises.

 #.
 Open help for the ``math`` module.